 - Take a Basic Engineering exam after the first Fall semester of study.
 The exam will cover heat transfer, fluid mechanics and solid mechanics, as determined by the department.
 If a student fails the examination or a portion of the examination he/she may be asked to take remedial undergraduate courses (at his/her own expense) or graduate level courses within one year from the date of the exam.
 NOTE: Any student who successfully completes course 9841:650, Basic Engineering for Polymer Engineers, with a "B" or better grade is deemed to have satisfied the requirement of the Basic Engineering exam and does not have to take the exam.
 Students who achieve a "B-" or lower in the course would still be required to take the exam. - Successfully complete six one-hour qualifying examinations within three semesters after admission into the program.
-The examinations shall cover graduate courses that the student has completed and basic undergraduate topics. - All doctoral students are required to give a formal presentation on their research as part of the regular departmental seminar series, 9841:601, at least one time after the start of their fourth year of study. - Each candidate must pass a candidacy exam and must present his/her research proposal for approval by the advisory committee within 18 months of successfully completing the qualifying exams.
-The candidacy exam may be based on the research proposal - Each candidate must pass an oral examination in defense of the dissertation. - Submit the written Doctoral Dissertation to the Graduate School by the required - A student receiving a Master of Science degree from The University of Akron in Polymer Engineering may use all lecture course credits toward the 36 lecture course credit requirement. - A student entering with a master's degree or graduate credits from another institution may be given 18 credit hours toward the lecture course requirement.
+The examinations shall cover graduate courses that the student has completed and basic undergraduate topics. - All doctoral students are required to give a formal presentation on their research as part of the regular departmental seminar series, 9841:601, at least one time after the start of their fourth year of study. - Each doctoral student who entered the program in 2006 or earlier must (1) pass a candidacy exam and (2) must present his/her research proposal for approval by the advisory committee within 18 months of successfully completing the Ph.D. qualifying exams. - Each doctoral student who entered the program in 2007 or later must (1) pass a candidacy exam and (2) must present his/her research proposal for approval by the advisory committee within three years of entry into the program. - Each candidate must pass an oral examination in defense of the dissertation. - Submit the written Doctoral Dissertation to the Graduate School by the required deadlines. - A student receiving a Master of Science degree from The University of Akron in Polymer Engineering may use all lecture course credits toward the 36 lecture course credit requirement. - A student entering with a master's degree or graduate credits from another institution may be given 18 credit hours toward the lecture course requirement.